jwilander/theia/README.md

 - `-end`: End date in YYYY-MM-DD format
 - `-monthly`: Optional flag to show month-by-month breakdown
 - `-teams`: Optional flag to group results by team
+- `-broken-windows`: Optional flag to consider tickets with "ux-broken-window" label as a separate type

 ## Output